Glycemic Index of Horseradish

 What is the glycemic index of Horseradish?

-Horseradish has a glycemic index (GI) of 10, which is classified as low GI.
-As a low GI food, Horseradish provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Horseradish has a glycemic index of 10, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Horseradish?